maehler/phd-thesis/markdown/chapter2.0.md

 This locus might contain more than one gene, and individual genes might not be able to fully explain the sex division.
 However, in this case the SVM analysis did not result in any gene combinations that could predict sex any better than single genes.
 Only two individual genes were found to be significantly differentially expressed between the sexes, and one of those was located in a region previously linked to sex determination.
-As reported by [@Pakull2015], and independently discovered by us, part of this gene is deleted in females and thus gives rise to the difference in expression between sexes.
+As reported by Pakull et al.\ [@Pakull2015], and independently discovered by us, part of this gene is deleted in females and thus gives rise to the difference in expression between sexes.

 ## Paper III --- Genetic basis of gene expression variation